-They spend their summers 'working' in the garden, but when damp autumn air replaces warm balmy nights, all over Germany little red cheeked, bearded folk in workman's trousers and shoes, red pointed hats often bent at the tip, are taken into homes.
-The time has arrived for most of the countries 25 million Garden Gnomes to escape winter and begin their hibernation until spring arrives.
+Garden gnomes belong to Germany like Bratwurst and football.
+They spend their summers "working" in gardens until warm balmy nights are replaced by damp autumn air, then the little red cheeked, bearded folk in workman's trousers and shoes, red pointed hats often bent at the tip, are taken into homes.

-In the land which for generations has produced talented landscape gardeners and architects who designed many famous gardens, including the prince who inspired the creators of New York's Central Park, the 'Garden Gnome' is king.
+For generations Germany has produced talented landscape gardeners and famous garden architects, including a prince who inspired the creators of New York's Central Park, but in many regions it is the "Garden Gnome" who is king.

-Perhaps sitting incongruously on a perfect lawn or peering out of an otherwise faultlessly coordinated flowerbed, sometimes in the rafters of farm yard sheds protecting the farmer's crops and livestock, and believed to bring "Good Luck" when either inside or outside the home, the Gartenzwerg, garden dwarf, has been a part of German culture for over a century.
+Perhaps sitting on a perfect lawn or peering out from an otherwise faultlessly coordinated flowerbed.
+Sometimes in the rafters of farm yard sheds protecting the farmer's crops and livestock.
+Believed to bring "Good Luck" inside or outside the home, the Gartenzwerg has been a part of German culture for over a century.

-It was in mid-nineteenth century Germany where craftsmen, specialized in the production of ceramics and living in Graefenroda, a Thuringian village, took advantage of legends that gnomes helped and protected gardens at night, and began mass producing in terracotta the Gartenzwerg which had been made from clay since the early 1800s.
+In the mid-nineteenth century craftsmen who lived in Graefenroda, a Thuringian village, and specialized in ceramics, took advantage of a legend that gnomes helped and protected gardens at night.
+They began to mass produce in terracotta the Gartenzwerge that from the early 1800s had been made in clay.

-World Wars, an East German government which considered them symbols of capitalism, together with changing tastes and circumstances, including the advent of plastic replicas and, after the fall of the Iron Curtain, inexpensive poorly produced designs from the Polish and Czech Republics and then China flooding the market, led to the industry almost being destroyed.
+Changing tastes and circumstances almost led to the destruction of the industry.
+World Wars, an East German government that considered them symbols of capitalism, the advent of plastic replicas, and after the fall of the Iron Curtain a market flooded with inexpensive poorly produced designs from the Polish and Czech Republics and China.

 What are they, and why put them in a garden, on a windowsill or hanging from rafters.

-One of several theories for the tradition stems from 'Priapus', a fertility god in Greek-Roman mythology, who with wooden sickle in his hand was reputed to protect gardens, farm animals and agriculture, and 'in real life' was used as a scarecrow in Roman gardens.
-And garden gnomes are indeed effective small scarecrows.
+One of several theories for the tradition stems from "Priapus", a fertility god in Greek-Roman mythology.
+Wooden sickle in hand he was reputed to protect gardens, farm animals and agriculture, while "in real life" he was used as a scarecrow in Roman gardens.

-Something which was not difficult for people to assume with the cold, dark and overgrown European forests of those days.
+Something that was not difficult for people to believe with the cold, dark and overgrown European forests of those days.

-Some Britons have taken to traveling with gnomes and photographing them in front of the Taj Mahal or sunbathing on Bondi Beach, and Amelie, is a French film that features the world travels of a stolen garden gnome, while in 2002 summer solstice, June 21, was established as International Gnome Day.
+In 2002 the summer solstice, June 21, was established as International Gnome Day.
+Some people have taken to traveling with gnomes and photographing them in front of the Taj Mahal or sunbathing on Bondi Beach, while "Amelie" is a French film featuring the world travels of a stolen garden gnome.

-So as temperatures dropped and daylight decreased over Germany worker gnomes such as Instus with his Wheelbarrow, and leisure and culture gnomes like Heinz the fisherman and Willi with his book, were brought inside, dusted down and carefully placed somewhere warm and dry to wait for the spring, just as they have been for many years in the past and as they will continue to be for generations to come.
+As temperatures drop and daylight decreases worker gnomes such as "Instus" with his Wheelbarrow, and leisure and culture gnomes like "Heinz" the fisherman or "Willi" with his book, are brought inside, dusted down and carefully placed somewhere warm and dry to wait for the spring.
+Just as they have been for many years in the past, and will continue to be for generations to come.